Volunteers needed for MLK parade and festival; How to sign up

-46th Original Martin Luther King Jr. Parade & Festival coming to Downtown Houston
+46th Annual Martin Luther King Jr. Parade & Festival coming to Downtown Houston

 HOUSTON - The 2024 Original 46th Annual Martin Luther King Jr. parade is just around the corner.